 8. Creamy Avocado Pasta

-Velvety, vibrant, and dairy-free.
+Velvety, bright, and dairy-free.

 A blended sauce of avocado, lemon, garlic, and olive oil turns into a luscious green coating for your favorite noodles.